 Our site managers may carry out inspections during the event and will require you to disconnect any electrical equipment which does not have a PAT certificate.

-If your appliance is less than 12 months old then you don’t need a PAT certificate.
+If your appliance is less than 12 months old then you don’t need a PAT certificate, dated receipts/invoices are required in lieu of a PAT.

 If your PAT certificate will expire before the event you have applied for runs then still submit this and remember to email us when you have your new PAT certificate.